Trump amplifies conspiracy theories from perch of presidency

 As he was privately considering his own run for the White House, Trump began to try to stoke doubts about Obama's legitimacy as president.
 He began to get notice among hard-line conservatives in 2011 when he claimed that Obama, the nation's first African American president, was not born in the United States.
 Even after Obama produced his long-form birth certificate that proved he was born in Hawaii, Trump repeatedly voiced the belief, only fully backing off in the final stages of the 2016 campaign.

-While bitherism was Trump's most infamous conspiracy theory, it was far from his only one.
+While birtherism was Trump's most infamous conspiracy theory, it was far from his only one.

 He has promoted dozens of outlandish claims, many of which are so blatantly untrue that they have not required even a cursory fact check to disprove.